 - Danella Companies, Inc. v.
 PMA

-Successfully tried to verdict insurer’s claim that insured failed to pay premiums due for workers' compensation insurance and defeated insured’s counterclaim seeking compensatory and punitive damages for alleged claims mishandling.
+Successfully tried to jury verdict insurer’s claim that insured failed to pay premiums due for workers' compensation insurance and defeated insured’s counterclaim seeking compensatory and punitive damages for alleged claims mishandling.

 - Global Contact v.
 Precision Tube Co.

 Obtained favorable jury verdict against claim that client’s failure to manufacture to specifications copper-nickel tubes caused significant damages to importer of parts for United Arab Emirates desalination plant.

 Won summary judgment for pharmaceutical distributor accused of contributing to pharmacy error in dispensing cancer medication.

 Obtained defense verdict for major corporate client accused of causing death of customer who bought gasoline and used it in kerosene heater.

 - Syracuse University College of Law, J.D., 1980